-Education Provision
+6.6 Education Provision

-6.31 The current education provision is set out in paras 3.15 - 3.20.
+The current education provision is set out in para 3.4.1 above.
 The quality of education provided is good and the differing age of transfer in Milton Keynes and Central Bedfordshire presents a valuable choice to Woburn Sands residents.

-6.32 In the next few years significant development will take place in the Strategic Land Allocation Area between Wavendon and the M1 - the precise scale will depend on the outcome of the detailed discussions following the adoption of the Milton Keynes Core Strategy.
+In the next few years significant development will take place in the Strategic Land Allocation Area between Wavendon and the M1 - the precise scale will depend on the outcome of the current consideration of the draft Milton Keynes Core Strategy.
 It is known however that this development will incorporate a number of primary schools and a secondary school; it has been agreed that the sizing of this latter school will take account of the school age population of Woburn Sands.

-6.33 This will considerably improve the opportunities for children in Woburn Sands; as long as Central Bedfordshire schools continue to make provision at upper school level for pupils who wish to remain in the three tier structure parents will have the choice between the two different systems.
+This will considerably improve the opportunities for children in Woburn Sands; as long as Central Bedfordshire schools continue to make provision at upper school level for pupils who wish to remain in the three tier structure parents will have the choice between the two different systems.
 There will also be a wider range of provision at primary level.

-6.34 Consultation with all concerned have confirmed that both the schools and statutory authorities will continue to work together to promote choice to parents.
+Consultation with all concerned have confirmed that both the schools and statutory authorities will continue to work together to promote choice to parents.
 There will also be increased cooperation to optimise transport provision to all schools in the wider area.
-Policy WS10 refers to the educational policies of the relevant authorities and is therefore italicised.